The Jews of Indonesia:

 About this talk

-Consisting of over 17,000 islands, Indonesia is the world's largest archipelagic state, the world's fourth-most-populous country, and the most populous Muslim-majority country.
-But unknown to many, it is also home to a small but committed number of Jews.
+Consisting of more than 17,000 islands, Indonesia is the world's largest archipelagic state, the world's fourth-most-populous country, and the most populous Muslim-majority nation.
+Yet, unknown to many, it is also home to a small but number of Jews.

-Rabbi Kunin will examine the diverse kehilot that comprise one of the most isolated re-emerging Jewish communities in the world.
-Descended from many different Jewish diasporas, Indonesia's Jews span the archipelago from Sumatra to Papua.
-Each of their communities is unique, with its own history and culture, yet together they form a vibrant whole, creating a Judaism that is both authentic and uniquely Indonesian.
+Rabbi Kunin will examine the diverse kehilot that comprise one of the world's most isolated re-emerging Jewish communities.
+Descended from multiple Jewish diasporas, Indonesia's Jews are spread across the archipelago, from Sumatra to Papua.
+Each community is unique, with its own history and culture, yet together they form a vibrant whole, creating a Judaism that is both authentically Jewish and uniquely Indonesian.

 About Rabbi Kunin

-Rabbi David Kunin graduated from Brandeis University with a degree in Medieval History and then attended the Jewish Theological Seminary of America, where he was ordained as a Rabbi and received an MA in Judaic Studies.
+Rabbi David Kunin graduated from Brandeis University with a degree in Medieval History before attending the Jewish Theological Seminary of America, where he was ordained as a rabbi and earned an MA in Judaic Studies.

-David is a strong believer in the importance of good and harmonious relations between people from diverse religious communities.
-Interfaith relations have therefore been a continuous mark of his rabbinate.
-He served as the Chair of the Southern Tier Interfaith Coalition (Elmira, NY), where he created the Walking Together program, and was a long time board member and president of the Edmonton Interfaith Centre for Education and Action.
-He received the Alberta Centennial Medal in recognition of his community work.
+Rabbi Kunin is a strong believer in the importance of fostering positive and harmonious relationships among people of different faiths.
+Interfaith engagement has therefore been a defining feature of his rabbinate.
+He served as Chair of the Southern Tier Interfaith Coalition in Elmira, New York, where he created the Walking Together program, and was a longtime board member and president of the Edmonton Interfaith Centre for Education and Action.
+In recognition of his community service, he received the Alberta Centennial Medal.

-David has also been working with the emerging Jewish Community of Indonesia for ten years.
-David is also the rabbi of Congregation Beth David in Saratoga, CA.
+Rabbi Kunin has also worked with the emerging Jewish community of Indonesia for over ten years.
+He currently serves as the rabbi of Congregation Beth David in Saratoga, California.

 You will be asked to select one of these options: